Erkan-Kaban/git-lesson/README.md

 - **origin** - the default name of the connection to the remote repo
 - `git dif` = to see the changes in repository
 - `git commit -am "message"`  = does a .add combined with a commit "-a" = add "=m" = message
+- `git log` = to see the changes, latest commit would be the first one.
+- `git reset HEAD~1` = goes back 1 commit.
+Before the commit happened or staged.
+It requires to me added and committed once again. adding `git reset --hard HEAD-1` does a more permanent change
+- The number of HEAD~(number) is the amount of times you want to go back, so if you have 3 commits and you enter (number) as one it will go back one commit.
+- it also resets to that HEAD point **permanently**

+# Adding Git to GitHub

+- select new repository in github
+- fill in the repository, change options, select SSH
+- go back to your local repo
+- `git remote -v` checks if any local repos are connected to github
+- `git remote add origin "link to github"` - to add repository to github only done the first time
+- `git push -u origin master` < connects local to remote through SSH key, master is the branch name